 Her main focus of the variety shows is to boost the exposure of Hamilton female vocalists.
 Lori "evens the playing field" and introduces new singers to the line-up.
-For many of the singers, it is the first time playing with a band of the calibre of the Nashville Rejects.
+For many singers, it is their first time playing with a band of the calibre of the Nashville Rejects.

 Recording harmonies for Trouble in the Country: Treasa Levasseur, Terra Lightfoot, Buckshot Bebe, Ginger St. James, Mary Simon, Dottie Cormier, Lena Montecalvo, Mimi Shaw, Rita Chiarelli

 2015 - Lori identifies a need in the community and creates a "Creative Genius Songwriting Workshop" that proves helpful and very popular.
 The workshop aims to "write, record, and perform new songs.
 Because of Lori's vast experience as a writer and performer, the community is naturally drawn to her as a mentor/coach.
 She designs the workshop for novice and experienced writers, booking the studio and the performance space.
 Using local clubs such as The Casbah, AGH Design Annex, and the Mulberry Cafe, over 100 people from Hamilton and surrounding areas take the workshop and discover their "authentic voice as a songwriter."
 Creative Genius Songwriting is an instant hit and is consistently sold out from its inception to the present day.